suprajb/twitter-bot/README.md

-# Hippie Stalin
+# Twitter Bot

 This is the code for a [twitter bot](https://twitter.com/the_hippie_tsar) that I made for fun.
-It aims to generate tweets mimicing the speech style of Joseph Stalin, John Lennon and Steve Jobs, using Markov chains (created using the excellent `markovify` module).
+It aims to generate tweets mimicing the speech style of any person, using Markov chains (created using the excellent `markovify` module) for generative text.

 ## Run on your machine